SuGold/SuGold.github.io/README.md

 # Useful commands
-Collection of useful knowledge, commands, and shortcuts.
+Collection of useful knowledge, commands, and shortcuts, and CTF writeups.

 ## Working with packets